-Nullity of marriage is a declaration by a court that your supposed marriage is null and void, and that no valid marriage exists between you and your partner.
-In other words, it is a declaration that the supposed marriage never happened.
+A decree of nullity is a declaration by a court that your marriage never existed in the eyes of the law.
+It means that no valid marriage exists between you and your partner.

 Nullity (or annulment) is not the same as divorce.
 Divorce is a declaration ending a valid marriage.
 Nullity is a declaration that a valid marriage never existed.

-A decree of annulment can only be made if one of the parties to the marriage applies to the court for a nullity.
+A decree of annulment can only be made if one of the parties of the marriage applies to the court for a decree of nullity.
 If the court decides that your marriage is voidable, it will then declare that your marriage was invalid from the start.
 Your marriage never happened.